benbjohnson/clock/README.md

     for {
         <-ticker.C
         count++
 	// this tells the mock that the timer event has been handled ticker.Confirm()
     }
 }()

 // Wait for all expected starts, then move the clock forward 10 seconds.
-// Expect a confirm
-mock.Add(10 * time.Second, clock.WaitForStarts, clock.ExpectConfirmsBeforeNext(2))
+// Expect a confirm.
+After advancing the clock, wait until the confirm has been seen mock.Add(10 * time.Second, clock.WaitForStartsBefore, clock.ExpectUpcomingConfirms(2))

 // this will ensure this thread waits until the timer thread has defintely run and handled the timer event mock.WaitForConfirms()

 // This prints 10.
 fmt.Println(count)

-mock.Add(20 * time.Second, clock.WaitForConfirms, clock.ExpectConfirmsBeforeNext(2))

-mock.WaitForConfirms()
+// for convenience and readability, you can pass options to make waits happen mock.Add(20 * time.Second, clock.ExpectUpcomingConfirms(2), clock.WaitAfter)

 // This prints 30.
 fmt.Println(count)
 ```